Mouse, Monitors

 Diagnosis

-I'm a heavy mouse user on my desktop, so my mouse is running an increasing number of kilometers.
-In particular with respect to the surface of the element I want to hit
+As the years passed, the monitors grew bigger and bigger (and their quality increased in big steps).
+But I'm a heavy mouse user on my desktop, so my mouse is running an increasing number of kilometers also.
+In particular with respect to the distance between the page content and the browser scrollbar.

 Modern times